 You can access Google DLP results in ALTR via the Google DLP Classification Report.

 Note: Due to the sensitive nature of client data, ALTR does not perform a GDLP classification unless explicitly requested by a user.
 Additionally, ALTR does not persist any of the values sampled during a Google DLP classification.

 ALTR integrates with Snowflake’s Object Tagging functionality to import any Object Tags available in Snowflake.
-Two Options are available for importing Snowflake Object Tag data into ALTR: importing any existing Object Tags available in Snowflake, or executing a Snowflake Classification first and them importing all available object tag data.
+Two options are available for importing Snowflake Object Tag data into ALTR:

 In ALTR, users can leverage data tags to more easily identify sensitive data and use these identifications to create governance rules at scale.

-ALTR enables users to see the results of a Google DLP Classification via the Google DLP Classification Report, which is available in the second tab of the Data Management Page.
-On the Google DLP Classification Report, users can easily see the most recent Google DLP classification for each database and connect the classified columns with a single click.
+ALTR enables you to see the results of a Google DLP Classification via the Google DLP Classification Report, which is available in the second tab of the Data Management Page.
+On the Google DLP Classification Report, you can easily see the most recent Google DLP classification for each database and connect the classified columns with a single click.

 Note: ALTR automatically generates a Friendly Name for columns connected through the Google DLP classification report based on the classification and the column name